shapeoko/Docs/content/wiring.md

 * 4-conductor wire (shielded, in addition to the 4 color-coded copper conductors there is a steel "drain wire" which may _optionally_ be connected to ground at the controller end, but should be trimmed off with the shielding at the motor end)
 * Razor Blade (wire stripper)

-The following are used to mount the terminal blocks, but zip ties may be used instead.
+The following are used to mount the terminal blocks, but zip ties (or foam adhesive picture mounting strips) may be used instead.

 * 2.5mm Hex key
 * 5.5mm wrench